Skip to content

 How to Enable or Disable Closing Warnings in Windows Terminal

-You mount a drive as a folder in Windows 11 by assigning a drive’s contents to an empty folder on another existing drive.
-This process, also known as mounting a volume to a mount point, lets you access your drive’s files as if they were inside that folder, bypassing the need for a traditional drive letter.
+You mount a drive as a folder in Windows 11 by assigning a drive’s volume to an empty folder on another drive, bypassing traditional drive letters like C: or D:.

 Was this guide helpful?